Toronto District School Board

 CodeNameDescription

-AF(L)Arts Focus (Local)The local Arts Focus program is an opportunity to pursue visual and performing arts at the school.
+AF(L)Arts Focus (Local)The Arts Focus (local) program is an opportunity to pursue visual and performing arts at the school.
 This program is available, locally, at the school.

 APAdvanced PlacementAdvanced Placement courses (AP) allows students to earn a Grade 12, University Preparation credit and pursue university level work while still in high school.
 In partnership with the College Board, schools offer AP exams which are compiled by the Development Committee.
 These exams are graded by university professors and experienced AP teachers from different parts of the world by using common scoring standards.
 Successful completion of the AP exam may result in the opportunity to earn placement into second year university courses.
 Course offerings vary from school to school and from year to year.